-Determining for yourself whether “Am I an alcoholic” is not a simple question.
-An alcoholic is someone who suffers from the disease formerly known as “alcoholism”.
+Determining for yourself whether “am I an alcoholic” is not a simple question.
+An alcoholic is someone who suffers from the disease formerly known as “alcoholism” (now known as alcohol use disorder).
 The only way to know for certain is to have an assessment done by a professional.
 Like any disease, the medical community needs a set of exact guidelines to use when diagnosing a condition.
 The Behavioral Health community uses the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The DSM has recently updated the criteria for alcoholism.
 One of the biggest revisions was “Alcoholism” is no longer the latest terminology.
 Alcoholism is now referred to as “Alcohol Use Disorder” (AUD).

 Alcoholism was also known as “alcohol dependence”.
 It is now called “Alcohol Use Disorder (AUD).
 AUD is a fatal, progressive disease.
 So the the question of being an alcoholic comes down to whether a person is suffering from the disease of Alcohol Use Disorder (AUD).

 10 Questions to Determine AM I An Alcoholic?